Fyrbll/cheesecake-public/README.md

 1 goals ->
 ```

 To see if Cheesecake can prove this goal automatically, run `(automatic)`.
 If it finds a proof, it will print a proof script that leads to a state with no remaining goals.
-Interested users can read the file `repl.rkt` to see other available tactics.

 ```
 1 goals -> (automatic)
 [success]
 (induct (is-odd-even in-even v))
-(repl-prove)
+(prove)
-(repl-prove)
+(prove)
-(repl-prove)
+(prove)
 last command took 484 ms
 0 goals ->
 ```